catgoose/nvim/README.md

 # Why?

 Well, because the official Forticlient for GNU/Linux is total crap! \
-When I wrote this script, the main idea was to solve a problem that I though temporary... and, well, one year in and the official Forticlient GNU/Linux client is still total crap... so, heck, it look like we'll be using this for quite a long time...
+When I wrote this script, the main idea was to solve a problem that I though temporary... and, well, one year in and the official Forticlient GNU/Linux client is still total crap... so, heck, it looks like we'll be using this for quite a long time...

 # Usage